LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
                     :lines: 225-238

-Here, the lambda expression for the column loop body is contained within the lambda expression for the outer row loop.
-The outer loop execution policy can be replaced with an OpenMP policy and the result will be the same as using an OpenMP policy in the previous version.
+Here, the innermost lambda expression contains the inner 'k' loop.
+The 'col' loop is executed via the ``RAJA::forall`` method call within the lambda expression for the outer 'row' loop.
+Note that we can replace either forall execution policy with an OpenMP execution policy to parallelize either the 'row' or 'col' loop.
+For examples, if we use an OpenMP execution policy on the outer 'row' loop, the result will be the same as using an OpenMP policy in the ``RAJA::forall`` statement in the previous example.

-However, changing the outer loop policy to a CUDA policy will not compile.
+Note that it is not recommended to use such a parallel execution policy for both loops in this example as RAJA provides better mechanisms for parallelizing loop nests.
+Also, changing the outer loop policy to a CUDA policy will not compile.
 This is by design in RAJA since nesting forall statements inside lambdas in this way has limited utility, is inflexible, and can hinder performance when compared to ``RAJA::kernel`` constructs, which we describe next.

+.. _matmultkernel-label:

 ^^^^^^^^^^^^^^^^^
 Nested-loop RAJA
 ^^^^^^^^^^^^^^^^^

-In this section, we show how to recast the matrix-multiplication calculation by using ``RAJA::kernel`` nested-loop capabilities.
-There are some important differences worth noting between the use of the ``RAJA::kernel`` and ``RAJA::forall`` loop constructs.
+In this section, we show how to recast the matrix-multiplication calculation by using ``RAJA::kernel`` nested-loop capabilities, which were introduced in :ref:`loop_elements-nested-label`.
+There are some important differences between the use of the ``RAJA::kernel`` and ``RAJA::forall`` loop constructs.

-We first present a complete example, and then describe its key elements:
+Before we dig into those details, we first present a complete example, and then describe its key elements:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
                     :lines: 270-290

-Note that the ``RAJA::kernel`` template takes two arguments.
-Similar to the ``RAJA::forall`` usage to this point, the first argument describes the iteration space and the second argument is the lambda loop body.
-Here, the index space is described as a *tuple* of ranges (created via the ``RAJA::make_tuple`` method), one for each of the 'col' and 'row' loop The lambda has an index argument for each level in the loop nest.
+Note that the ``RAJA::kernel`` template takes two arguments in this example.
+Similar to ``RAJA::forall``, the first argument describes the iteration space and the second argument is the lambda loop body.
+Here, the index space is described as a *tuple* of ranges (created via the ``RAJA::make_tuple`` method), one for the 'col' loop and one for the 'row' loop.
+The lambda has an index argument for each level in the loop nest.

 .. note :: The number and order of lambda arguments must match the number and
-           order of ranges in the tuple for this to be correct.
+           order of the elements in the tuple for this to be correct.

 The execution policy defined by the ``RAJA::KernelPolicy`` type specifies a policy for each level in the loop nest via the nested ``RAJA::statement::For`` types.
 Here, the row and column loops will both execute sequentially.
-The integer that appears as the first argument to each 'For' template corresponds to the index of a range '(0, 1, 2, ...)' in the tuple and also to the associated lambda index argument; i.e., '0' is the 'col' range, '1' is the 'row' range.
-The innermost type ``RAJA::statement::Lambda<0>`` indicates that the first (and only!) lambda expression passed to the ``RAJA::kernel`` method after the tuple of ranges defines the inner loop body.
+The integer that appears as the first argument to each 'For' template corresponds to the index of a range '(0, 1, ...)' in the tuple and also to the associated index argument to the lambda.
+Here, '0' is the 'col' range and '1' is the 'row' range because that is the order the ranges appear in the tuple.
+The innermost type ``RAJA::statement::Lambda<0>`` indicates that the first (and only in this case!) lambda expression passed to the ``RAJA::kernel`` method after the index space tuple defines the inner loop body.

 The integer arguments in the 'For' statements are needed so that the levels in the loop nest can be permuted by reordering the policy arguments while the loop kernel remains the same.
-This is akin to how you would reorder C-style nested loops; i.e., reorder for-statements that loop over the indices for each loop nest level.
-Here, the row policy is first (tuple index '1') so it is the outermost loop, and the col policy is next (tuple index '0') so it is the next loop, etc. We will demonstrate the reordering concept later in this example and discuss it in more detail in the example :ref:`nestedreorder-label`.
+This is analogous to how you would reorder C-style nested loops; i.e., reorder for-statements that loop over the indices for each loop nest level.
+We will demonstrate the reordering concept shortly with this example and discuss it in more detail in the example in :ref:`nestedreorder-label`.

-If we wanted to execute the row loop using OpenMP multi-threaded parallelism and keep the column loop sequential as in earlier examples, the policy we would use is:
+If we wanted to execute the row loop using OpenMP multi-threaded parallelism and keep the column loop sequential as we discussed earlier, the policy we would use is:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp